shupershuff/PalworldServerTools/README.md

 - -HostIP - Used to specify server address/domain.
 Parameter only useful if you're hosting more than one server.
 - -RCONPort - Used to specify RCON Port.
 Parameter only useful if you're hosting more than one server.
 - -RCONPass - Used to specify RCON Password.
 Parameter only useful if you're hosting more than one server.
+- -ShutdownTimer - Used to specify how many seconds until shutdown should occur.
+If not specified it will use the value from the config file.
+Doesn't need to be explicitly used as -Shutdown <Time> <Message> also works.
+- -ShutdownMessage - Used to customise the shutdown message.
+Doesn't need to be explicitly used as -Shutdown <Time> <Message> also works.

 # FAQ #
 - Nothing Yet!